Thanksgiving Travel Guide

 Throughout the travel and hospitality industries, from airlines and airports to car rental offices to hotels and restaurants, businesses have dealt with staffing shortages over the past several years, contributing to longer-than-usual wait times, more cancellations, longer delays, and more.

 Fortunately, those staffing shortages have largely been remedied among airlines and airports.
 However, remember that peak Thanksgiving travel time is just that—a peak.
 All peak travel times come with longer lines (because more people are traveling) and more frequent delays and cancellations (due to weather and other operational factors).
+The government shutdown in 2025 could only exacerbate these impacts.

 In these situations, it's important to remember your rights as a traveler (like how if the airline significantly alters your schedule, you can get a full refund).

 Flying on an airline that has these agreements, like United, American, or Delta, means that if they can't get home on one of their flights, they can often fly you on one of their partner airlines.
-Additionally, these airlines tend to operate on a hub and spoke system, so even if they can't fly you direct, they can likely get you home with a connection or two.
+Additionally, these airlines tend to operate on a hub-and-spoke system, so even if they can't fly you direct, they can likely get you home with a connection or two.

 Booking with certain credit cards can give you more protection